Montoya/chatgpt-experiments/win95/README.md

 ---

 _At this point I cannot get ChatGPT-3 to give me the correct response for the combined CSS generated so far, so I am going to just combine the previous responses to get the right result.
-Also, the .hidden class should use `visibility:hidden` instead of `display:none` and `.content` should be wider so I'm going to make these changes and end this experiment._
+Also, the .hidden class should use `visibility:hidden` instead of `display:none` and `.content` should be wider so I'm going to make these changes and end this experiment.
+The resulting webpage can be viewed here: [montoya.github.io/chatgpt-experiments/win95/](https://montoya.github.io/chatgpt-experiments/win95/)._